Generalized Bayesian Nash Equilibrium with Continuous Type and Action Spaces: Existence and uniqueness of GBNE

 \section{Existence and uniqueness of GBNE}

 In this section, we derive sufficient conditions under which problem (\ref{eqn:GBNE}) has a GBNE.
-A key step towards establishing existence of a GBNE is to derive equicontinuity of the optimal response function of each player.
-For this purpose, we consider a generic parametric program corresponding to a player's optimal decision making problem and investigate uniform continuity of the optimal solution set mapping of this program with respect to the parameters.
+A key step towards establishing the existence of a GBNE is to derive the equicontinuity of the optimal response function of each player.
+For this purpose, we consider a generic parametric program corresponding to a player's optimal decision-making problem and investigate the uniform continuity of the optimal solution set mapping of this program with respect to the parameters.